-This paper presents a brief examination of the similarities and differences between recent anti- China protests that have taken place in Japan, Philippines, Vietnam, and Zambia as well as noting if these instances of anti-China sentiment are movements that have been systematically organized, impromptu in nature, or have the potential to become movements.
-I argue here that these recent anti-China protests can be sorted into two distinct categories: (1) nationalistic protests in opposition to China's territorial claims; and, (2) protests spurred by China's coloniallike authority over natural resources outside of China.
-Anti-China protests are not simply or exclusively a response to China's rapid rise as a regional and world superpower, but are more directly a response in which nations where anti-China protests occur see China impinging on their sovereignty.
+Japan, Philippines, Vietnam, and Zambia as well as noting if these instances of anti-China sentiment are movements that have been systematically organized, impromptu in nature, and the reasons for protest.
+I argue here that these recent anti-China protests can be sorted into two distinct categories: (1) nationalistic protests in opposition to China's territorial claims; and, (2) protests spurred by China's authority over natural resources outside of China.Anti-China protests are not simply or exclusively a response to China's rapid rise as a regional and world superpower, but are more directly a response in which nations where anti-China protests occur see China impinging on their sovereignty.